 - If a customer has agreed to pick up their shipment from the terminal of an LTL carrier this should be done within 48 hours.
 Beyond 48 hours the carrier has the right to charge storage fees.
 It is possible for us to negotiate a longer pick-up window with the carrier but this should be done prior to dropping off your freight.

-- If a shipping or receiving site is stated to be a commercial location but later determined to be a residential location, the customer could be charged for a residential fee.
+- If the shipping or receiving site is stated to be a commercial location but later determined to be a residential location, the customer could be charged a residential fee.
 It is important to consider that some business locations could be considered residences simply because they are located within a residential area.
 It is advised to check with one of our sales representatives if you have any uncertainties.

 - Changes to the specific requirements of the shipment, including but not limited to size (i.e., dimensions, weight, number of items), available times/dates for pickup/delivery, the type of equipment needed, or any additional services could result in additional charges.